 What If I Get an Offer by Phone?

 If an insurance adjuster calls, they may sound sympathetic and present an appealing initial settlement offer.
 This can be just as binding as a contract.
 Accepting a few thousand dollars and three months of medical bills might seem fine at first, but it could cause problems if your injuries last longer.
 What seems minor now might become more serious later.
-That’s why it’s important to talk to a lawyer to make sure you get a full and fair settlement.
+That’s why it’s important to talk to an experienced lawyer to make sure you get a full and fair settlement.

 What Happens If I Sign a Release of Claims Form and My Condition Gets Worse?

-Unfortunately, seeking compensation from an insurance company after signing a release of claims form is rare and difficult.
+Unfortunately, seeking fair compensation from an insurance company after signing a release of claims form is rare and difficult.
 For example, if you were rear-ended and weren’t too worried about a sore neck, you might want to repair your car quickly.
 To do this, you’ll likely need to sign an insurance release form.

 Read the release offer carefully and ensure you’re only signing for property damage.
 This is a legally binding document, and if it states that you waive all future damages, you won’t be able to seek further compensation if your sore neck turns out to be the first sign of a spine injury requiring further treatment.
+Before signing an agreement, make sure you have reached maximum medical improvement or have a stable medical status.

-In Illinois, signed accident claim releases are strictly enforced and can only be overturned in rare cases—such as when significant settlement disparities arise, or if a person with disabilities was misled and didn’t fully understand the agreement.
+In Illinois, signed accident claim releases are strictly enforced and can only be overturned in rare cases—such as when significant settlement disparities arise or if a person with disabilities was misled and didn’t fully understand the agreement.

 Contact an Experienced Personal Injury Attorney